aciurlik/Summer-Research/README.md

     Allow the user to focus on future semesters Display remaining course requirements easily
     Easily find classes satisfying a requirement
-    Should be able to specify a spot as "any GER", "any TA," "HST 141," or "HST 141-02".
+    Should be able to specify a spot in a schedule as "any GER", "any TA," "HST 141," or "HST 141-02" different levels of generality.
 II.
-Backround
+Background
 III.
 Main Object Descriptions
   a.
-Course
+Course (extends Prefix)
-    A course that can be taken.
+    An offered course that can be taken.
+    Any of the fields other than prefix, sectionNumber, and semester may be unspecified (null).
     Main Constructors:
-      Course(String) - read the course information from one line of a file Course(prefix, courseTime, professor,
+      Course(String line) - read the course information from one line of a file Course(Prefix prefix, Semester semester, String professor, int[] meetingDays, Time labTime, Time examTime, Prefix[] prerequsites)
     Fields:

-      The following fields may be replaced by Prefix: subject - i.e., MTH
-      number - i.e., the 220 in MTH 220.
-      prefix - the subject and number
+      Prefix prefix - the subject and number.
+Also contains information about prerequsites int sectionNumber

-      sectionNumber

-      The following fields may be replaced by courseTime in the future: semester
-      year
-      meetingDays
-      labs
+      Semester semester

+      int[] meetingDays - specified using the constants in the Time class, SUNDAY = 0 Time labTime
-      examTime
+      Time examTime
-      courseTime - specifies all meeting times (including weekly meetings, labs, exams, ...) and used to check for overlap.

-      professor - the professor(s) teaching the course prerequsites - the courses that are prerequsites to this course Other fields - (What else is there again?)
+      String professor - the professor(s) teaching the course Other fields - (What else is there again?)
     Methods:
-      overlaps(Course other) - returns true if this course and the other course are offered at the same time.
+      overlaps(Course other) - returns true if this course and the other course are offered at the same time. displayString() - return the string that would be displayed to represent this course in a dropdown bar in the SchedulePanel
    i.
-Any subclasses i.e. prefix
+Any superclasses or subclasses i.e. prefix
-     CourseTime
-       a class for keeping track of which times are reserved by a course.
-This class tests to see if two courses overlap.
      Prefix
-       a class for keeping track of subject and number of a course.
+       a class for keeping track of subject, number, and prerequsites of a course.
+       Fields:
+       String subject - for example, "MTH"
+       int number - for example, "220"
+       Prefix[] prerequsites
   b.
 CourseList
-    Main Constructor: Reads in a file and creates courses and adds them to an ArrayList
+    Main Constructor: Reads in a file of all courses known to be offered (describe what you're doing rather than how.)
     Methods:
       add(Course c) - adds course to the end of the CourseList addAt(Course c, int i)-adds course to a specified location in CourseList